 - Partnership Initiative on Living Wages

-- Sector risk wages and social services
+- Sector risk of wages and social security

 - Evaluation of the Purchasing Practices Self-Assessment